guttih/voffcon/docs/device-setup.md

 ### Device server commands
-These are possible commands a client (the Node server) can send to the device.
+Some of the commands a client (the Node server) can send to the device.

 - /pins
   - __get__ Get status of all pins